 - Increased instant deposits

-- Growth ($3/month): Retirement accounts, robo-advisor, personalized retirement advice
+- Growth ($3/month): Taxable account, Stock-Back Card1, banking account plus Retirement accounts, robo-advisor, personalized retirement advice

-- Stash+ ($9/month): Custodial accounts, exclusive Stock-Back Card bonuses, premium research
+- Stash+ ($9/month): Custodial accounts, exclusive Stock-Back Card1 bonuses, premium research

-The monthly fee can be a nuisance but there are no trade commissions to buy or sell stocks and ETFs.
+The monthly fee can be a nuisance but there are no add-on commission fees to buy or sell stocks and ETFs.

 If you decide to invest with Stash, the best monthly plan depends on which investment accounts you want.
 The retirement and child custodian accounts require a higher plan fee.

-Springing for the Stash+ plan can be worth the upgrade if you regularly use the Stock-Back Card for local and online purchases.
-Premium users can earn double stock rewards and earn exclusive offers.
+Springing for the Stash+ plan can be worth the upgrade if you regularly use the Stock-Back Card1 for local and online purchases.
+Stash+ users get 1% Stock-Back® Rewards3.

 It’s possible to open a basic account with $0 with each brokerage.
-The monthly plan fees for Stash and Acorns start once your balance reaches $5.
-The five-dollar mark is the investment minimum for both platforms.
+The monthly plan fees for Acorns start once your balance reaches $5.

 Robinhood has a $1 minimum investment for buying stocks and funds.
 Options trades require purchasing at least 100 contracts.